 India is also one of the largest telecommunication markets in the world.
 Having large geography and population, India also has the largest growth of mobile subscribers and technology development.
-Total subscribers in India has already crossed 1 billion marks.
+Total subscribers in India have already crossed 1 billion marks.
 Now the number of telecom subscribers in India is 1.2 billion, as of July 2021.
 The total subscribers in mainly dominated by mobile subscribers in 2G, 3G, and 4G.
 Which also requires a higher chunk of frequencies in different spectrum bands.
-This post we are updating different spectrum bands in 2G, 3G, and 4G mobiles.
+In this post, we are updating different spectrum bands in 2G, 3G, 4G, and 5G mobiles.
 It is also important for people to check the band and technology before buying smartphones and the device to use in India.

 Among the mobile technology standards, GSM and CDMA technology are still there for 2G.
-Operators like Vodafone-Idea, Airtel, BSNL, Tata, Aircel have large subscriber base in GSM 2G technology which operates in 900 and 1800 MHz.
+Operators like Vodafone-Idea, Airtel, BSNL, Tata, Aircel have a large subscriber base in GSM 2G technology which operates in 900 and 1800 MHz.
 As India is a large country, the licensing regime for India is available in circles.
 So, the frequency allocation and the bandwidth differs circle by circle.
 Operators like Reliance Communication, MTS, BSNL, and Tata have very fewer CDMA subscribers.
 For CDMA technology, the frequency band used in India is 850 MHz.
 As this frequency is also popular for 4G LTE technology, CDMA will be ultimately phased out to die very soon.
 Most operators have already liberalized this band to use it for 4G LTE service.

-All of the major operators started 3G UMTS in 2100 MHz band.
+All of the major operators started 3G UMTS in the 2100 MHz band.
 Operators have also started re-farming their 900 MHz band (which is a frequency band of GSM) to use it for UMTS.
 Airtel, Idea is also using 3G UMTS in 900 MHz, for some of the circles.
 So, if you want to use 3G in India, you should check for the availability of both the bands 2100 MHz and 900 MHz in the device either phone or dongles.